IN2040 – Functional programming

 The special admission requirements may also be covered by equivalent studies from Norwegian upper secondary school or by other equivalent studies.
 Read more about special admission requirements (in Norwegian).

-10 credits overlap with INF2810 – Functional Programming (continued)
+- 10 credits overlap with INF2810 – Functional Programming (continued).

 2 hours of lectures and two hours of group work per week.
 In addition there will be guidance for students at their computers.
 Mandatory assignements must be completed during the course.
-The firts assignment will be handled individually.
+The first assignment will be handled individually.
 The next will be solved in groups (2-3 students).
 Rules for mandatory assigments.

 4 hour written digital exam.
 The mandatory assignments must be approved prior to the exam.